cruncher/sparky/README.md

     <h1 data-model="text">{{title}}</h1>

 Now when Sparky.data.text.title is changed, the text content of this h1 is updated.
 Try it in the console:

-    Sparky.data.text.title = 'Sparky hugs you';
+    Sparky.data.text.title = 'Sparky huggy you';

 Bind a class to the lang property: